OWASP/CheatSheetSeries/cheatsheets/Protect_FileUpload_Against_Malicious_File.md

 We use the term "malicious" here to refer to documents that embed *malicious code* that will be executed when another user (admin, back office operator...) will open the document with the associated application reader.

 Usually, when an application expects their user to upload a document, the application expects to receive a document for which the intended use will be for reading/printing/archiving.
-The document should not alter is content at opening time and should be in a final rendered state.
+The document should not alter its content at opening time and should be in a final rendered state.

 The most common file types used to transmit *malicious code* into file upload feature are the following: